 Case in Point:

-Lizzo has become a style icon and “CoverGirl” in a world where women with even an extra ounce of flesh are made invisible.
-She’s not shy about using her platform to demand respect, either.
+Lizzo has become a style icon and “CoverGirl” in a world where women with even an extra ounce of the flesh are made invisible.
+But, she’s not shy about using her platform to demand respect, either.

 Few fashion houses design for bodies outside a narrow range of teeny-tiny options.
 Those houses get a hard pass from the fashion influencer.